outofcoffee/imposter/docs/openapi_plugin.md

 > For more working examples, see:
 >
 > * docs/examples/openapi
-> * plugin/openapi/src/test/resources/openapi2/simple
+> * plugin/openapi/src/test/resources/openapi3/simple

 ## Validating requests against the specification

-Imposter allows you to optionally validate your HTTP requests to ensure they match the OpenAPI specification.
+Imposter allows you to validate your HTTP requests to ensure they match the OpenAPI specification.

 To enable this, set the `validation.request` configuration option to `true`: